GaryBrittain/StravaToGarminSync/README.md

 In the directory, create a text file called last_processed.txt and save a numerical value of zero in the file

 I'm not too sure how secure any of it is with regards to how username and passwords are transmitted/stored - use at your own risk

+Set up a cron job to run this script every 5 or 10 minutes, so the sync is done automatically.